streamlinecloud/streamlinecloud-docs/src/content/docs/streamline/advanced/software.md

 ````
 You can just change this value and start StreamlineCloud again.
 Just make sure that your software is installed and appears in the **software list** command!

-## Clearing the cache for an installed software
+## Clearing the cache of an installed software
 ````bash
 software clearCache <softwareName>
 ````